Powerlearnproject/se-day1-assignment-MwangiGladys/README.md

 **Explain what software engineering is and discuss its importance in the technology industry.**

-Software engineering- is the disciplined application of engineering principles to software development.
+Software engineering- The process of designing, developing, and maintaining software

 Importance of Software Engineering in the technology.